medimarket.com logo

 The laser light energy is absorbed by the cells' mitochondria (their "power plants").
 As a result:

-• It may support cellular energy production (ATP synthesis)
+• it may support cellular energy production (ATP synthesis);

-• It can favorably influence local blood circulation
+• it can favorably influence local blood circulation;

-• It can contribute to reducing inflammatory processes
+• it can contribute to reducing inflammatory processes;

-• It may support collagen production and tissue regeneration
+• it may support collagen production and tissue regeneration.

-How to use softlaser for ulcer treatment?
+How to use softlaser for ulcer treatment? – Protocol

 Treatment principles

-Technique: For an open wound, do NOT place the device directly on the wound surface!
+Technique: For an open wound, do NOT place the device directly on the wound surface.
 Keep the treatment head a few millimeters away from the wound, or treat the wound edges and surrounding area.

 Frequency: One treatment per day is recommended until complete wound closure.
 For ulcers this means a minimum of 8–12 weeks, and in more severe cases it can take several months.